-Anahata holds the middle point in the chakra system, between the three lower chakras governing ordinary human life and the three upper chakras going into transcendence.
+Anahata holds the middle point between the three lower chakras in the chakra system.
+Governing ordinary human life and the three upper chakras going into transcendence.

 Related to the air element, it represents the beginning of true spiritual life and also the ending point, the place from which you live once you’ve already gone to the top of the mountain and seen the complete view, so to speak.